 - Sliced and marinated chicken is sauteed quickly with fresh veggies and served over rice for a speedy stir-fry.

 Chicken and Bowties Pasta with Sage and Nutmeg

 Simple fare doesn’t have to be boring, especially in the fall, when simple soups, stews, chilis, and roasts are what we crave anyway.
 To “set it and forget it” is a woman’s prerogative, so leaning on the slow cooker is a great strategy for busy nights.

 Quick pasta dishes are one-dish dinners when you add abundant protein and vegetables.
 It’s nothing over-the-top fancy, but it packs a great punch.
 Plus, there’s only one dish to wash.

 Good home cooked meals are not hard to come by.
 It just takes a little advance planning and forethought.
 If you’re not already in the practice of meal planning, there’s no better time than the present to start.

 Meal planning can be as simple as jotting down five meals you could make this week based on the ingredients you have on hand.
 Slap the list on the fridge and consult it each morning to make sure you’re on the same page as your pantry.

 Each month I publish a meal planning resource to help YOU eat well, save money, and enjoy great home-cooked meals.
-This month’s selection is A Month of Fall Favorite Meal Plans.

 I promise that it will take the hassle out of your evenings and provide all kinds of easy meals for busy nights.